hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

     └── failure
 ```

-The training script and its utility files must be located into the `/opt/ml/code/`
+- The `code` directory contains the training script and the utility files.
-directory.
-In the other hand, the `input` directory contains both the
+- The `input` directory contains the inputs for our training script.
-hyperparamenters in a JSON file under the `input/config/` directory and the
+  - The `input/config` directory contains the hyperparamenters in a JSON file.
-training data under the `input/data/<channel name>/` directory.
-The channel
-name could be whatever we want, in out case we will use `training`.
+  - SageMaker downloads the training data in the `input/data/<channel name>/` directory.
+The channel name could be whatever we want.
+We called it `training`.
-The `model` directory contains any training output or model checkpoint.
+- The `model` directory contains any model checkpoint.

 ## Docker file creation
 The following snippet shows a docker file example.
 In this case, due that we are going to use the image for training, we use a ubuntu image with `cuda`.
 Thus, we could use SageMaker GPU instances.